matthieubosquet/comidas.gratis/README.md

 There is free food available to those in need, but it can be quite a daunting task to find where it is available let alone work out the scheduling required in order to receive it (example below).

-I have seen cars lined up as early as 6:30am at one location that has a sign that reads "FOOD BANK 3RD THURS & 4TH TUES
+I have seen cars lined up as early as 6:30am at one location that has a sign that reads

-  930 TIL FOOD IS OUT"
+  "FOOD BANK 3RD THURS & 4TH TUES<br>930 TIL FOOD IS OUT"

+This is a simple, but descriptive, example of the huge burden for the food insecure to navigate the scheduling, location, and scarcity of free food resources.

 ## Proposed Solution